-''' Read(v) Write(v,a)

-return(v); v := a; '''
+- Read(v) Write(v,a) return(v); v := a;

-In one atomic step a processor can:
+- In one atomic step a processor can:

 - read the variable, or

 - write the variable

 - ... but not both!

-- ⇒ between a read and a write operation by a given processor, some other processor could make other operations on the variable!
+- ⇒ between a read and a write operation by a given processor (whose written value could be a function of the just read value), some other processor could have changed in the meantime the value of the variable!